Maathangi1412/E-Commerce-Sales-Data-Preparation-and-Transformation-using-Power-Query/README.md

-# E-Commerce Sales Data Preparation and Transformation using Power Query
+# E-Commerce Sales Data Preparation, Transformation & Data Modeling using Power Query

 ## 📌 Project Overview

 This project was completed as part of the **Data Analytics (DA) – Module 2** course.
-The objective was to prepare, clean, transform, and analyze an E-Commerce sales dataset using **Power Query**.
+The objective was to prepare, clean, transform, and model an E-Commerce sales dataset using **Power Query** and **Power BI**.

-The project focuses on data preparation techniques such as importing datasets, transforming data, creating calculated columns, merging tables, handling missing values and duplicates, sorting, filtering, and performing aggregations to generate meaningful business insights.
+The project focuses on data preparation techniques such as importing datasets, transforming data, creating calculated columns, merging tables, handling missing values and duplicates, sorting, filtering, performing aggregations, and establishing relationships between tables for accurate business analysis and reporting.

 ---